astampoulis/makam-paper-funpearl/makamcode/05-type-synonyms.md

 (Other Prolog implementations also provide predicates towards the same effect;
 for example, SWI-Prolog provides `compound_name_arguments`, which is quite similar.
-Though such predicates are not typical in other \lamprolog implementations, they should not be viewed as a hack: we could always define these within the language if we maintained a discipline, where we added a rule to `refl.headargs` for every constructor that we introduce.
+Though such predicates are not typical in other λProlog implementations, they should not be viewed as a hack: we could always define these within the language if we maintained a discipline, where we added a rule to `refl.headargs` for every constructor that we introduce.
 For example: